top of page

 Last month, we held a seminar at the Masonic Rooms to officially launch the project.
 An enthusiastic full house heard about our vision and more generally what is being done for the environment across our district and parliamentary constituency.
 A special thanks to all our guest speakers including: Adrian Ramsay, MP for the Waveney Valley; Cllr Daniel Elmer, Leader of South Norfolk Council; Mark Webster from The Conservation Volunteers (TCV); Christine Douglas from Waveney Vol

-The Next Volunteer Day
+Volunteer Day

 Last month the real work started.
 The Waveney Volunteers for Nature (WVfN) held a day to clear some of the grass for the hay meadows.
 While it was quite chilly, it was a great way to exercise in the open air.
-Later The Conservation Volunteers carried out the heavy work.
+Later in the month, The Conservation Volunteers carried out the heavy work.
 A digger was used to dig the area for the Miyawaki forest to a depth of 1.4m and turn it over.
-Mycorrhizal fungi will be added when planting and the area covered with woodchip as a mulch.
-The next WVfN volu
+Mycorrhizal fungi will be added when planting and the area will be covered with woodchip as a mu

 bottom of page